Are you ready for a big punch of color? I hope so because today’s post is going to knock your socks off with neon creamy polish perfection!

 Also shown in the picture is the awesome shimmery white polish – White Linen by Polish My Life and the sticky base coat I used from Supernatural Lacquer.
 Missing from the photo is the Pure Color No.7 water marble tool from What’s Up Nails.

-This was my first experience with polishes from this brand – and I am totally blown away.
+This was my first experience with polishes from this brand.
+And I’m happy to say that I am totally blown away.
 This collection is a limited edition (to my knowledge) and available in pre-orders through their Etsy store.
 The dates of the shipping are disclosed right up front and were followed through at the time they said they would.
 I had occasion to email (through Etsy) a little bit with the owner regarding one of the polishes and Kristen was instantly responding back and forth with me.
 Customer service is superb, in a nutshell.
 You already know the quality of these has me very impressed.
 So here’s an unsolicited plug for her business:

 Well, it’s that time to wrap this up…What did you think of these nails????
 Are you as excited about the colors as I was?